-The IRS isn’t looking to eliminate debt outright – instead, they’re attempting to help taxpayers who cannot otherwise pay off their debts, by allowing them to pay off as much as they can, without meeting total financial ruin.
+The IRS isn’t looking to eliminate debt outright – instead, they’re attempting to help taxpayers who cannot otherwise pay off their irs debts, by allowing them to pay off as much irs debt as they can, without meeting total financial ruin.

 To figure out whether you’re eligible for an Offer in Compromise, the IRS will require a comprehensive suite of financial and personal information.
 This information will be used to calculate your Reasonable Collection Potential (RCP), or the amount of money the IRS can roughly expect you to pay.